Le Marais Paris: Best Things to See, Eat & Do (2026)

 Vintage and Thrift Shopping

-For those seeking timeless Parisian style at a fraction of the price, Le Marais has several great vintage and thrift stores.
-Kilo Shop lets you buy vintage clothing by weight, while Free’P’Star is perfect for digging through racks of affordable second-hand treasures.
+For those seeking timeless Parisian style at a fraction of the price, Le Marais has several great vintage stores.
+Kilo Shop lets you buy vintage clothing by weight.
+While Free’P’Star is perfect for digging through racks of affordable second-hand treasures.
 Thanx God I’m a V.I.P. offers a more curated selection of high-quality vintage pieces.

 How to Get to Le Marais & Transportation Tips